ruthhinkle/multi-year-stock-analysis/README.md

-# VBA Challenge: Multi-Year Stock Data
+# Multi-Year Stock Data

-## Assignment Objectives
+## Objectives
-Create a script that does the following:
+Create a script in Excel's Visual Basic that does the following:
 * loops through all stocks in one year and outputs:
     * ticker symbol
     * yearly change between the open rate at the beginning and close rate at the end of the year